 My daughter graciously unloaded and put away groceries as I drove to vote solo, a change from this year.
 I did not need any literature and quickly checked in, removing my ID from my wallet.
 Yearly pleasantries were exchanged with my favorite poll worker, as the man checking me in waited patiently then asked me to state my address.

 I took the paper ballot and sat at a table behind a cardboard privacy shield.
-Looking over the ballot, I took deep breaths.
+Looking over the ballot, I inhaled deeply.
 Voting always reminds me of how not right everything is.
 I colored the ovals of my choices and walked to the scanner, which was sporadically spitting ballots back for retrys.

 It’s been doing that all day.